gappeah/Binance-Crypto-Prediction-and-Analysis/README.md

 Before running this project, ensure you have the following installed:

 - Python 3.x
+- Anaconda
 - Binance account (to obtain API key and secret)
+- Jupyter Notebook
+- Note: if you are having difficulties with installing Jupytyer Notebook on Visual Code Studio I recommend you watch [this video](https://www.youtube.com/watch?v=h1sAzPojKMg) which explains how to set up Jupytyer Notebook and Anaconda in less than 4 minutes.

 ## Installation